South Sakhalin–Kurile mixed forests: Flora and fauna

-The area is characterized by high biodiversity because of the relatively mild climate, transition-zone placement, and island location.
+The area is characterized by high biodiversity because of the moderating effect of the ocean, transition-zone placement, and island location.
 The flora of the southern Kuriles is closely related to that of Hokkaido, and endemism is low.
 A dominant floral community in the southern Kuriles is the bamboo thicket.
-Snow falling on the evergreen bamboo thickets in winter insulate the understory, which is relatively empty but abounding in shrews, mice and other rodents.
-These animals also thrive in the high-growth thickets, typified by white clover and "Sakhalin buckwheat" (Reynoutrua sachalinensis).
+Snow falling on the evergreen bamboo thickets in winter insulates the understory, which is relatively empty but abounding in shrews, mice and other rodents.
+These animals also thrive in the high-growth thickets, typified by white clover and "Sakhalin buckwheat" (Reynoutria sachalinensis).

 Although plant communities are favorable to rodents, a noteworthy feature of the animal life in the southern Kuriles is the predominance of predator species, such as fox, sable, and bear, which have had to develop broader sources of food, particular marine sources on the coasts.
 Salmon are abundant in the streams.

 Protections

 Notable protected areas of the Russian Federation in the ecoregion include: